OllieJones/git-webhook-responder/README.md

 #### Notes

-The shell's standard input fetches the payload of the webhook request.
+The shell's standard input contains the payload of the webhook request.
 That's ordinarily a stringified JSON object with details of the action that triggered the webhook.
 It's not always necessary to handle that data.
 But, if you do handle it, [Stephen Dolan's](http://stedolan.net/about/) [jq command line utility](https://stedolan.github.io/jq/) can help.

-The payload doesn't have a standard format: it's different on github and gitlab, for example.
+The payload doesn't have an industry-standard format: it's different on github and gitlab, for example.

 The shell is spawned under the same user that runs this program.
 That user must, of course, have access to system resources necessary to handle the request.
-If it's going to fetch the contents of a git repository, it also must have the appropriate `ssh` credentials.
-Duh.
+If it's going to fetch the contents of a git repository, it also must have any required `ssh` credentials.

 #### Example

 ````
 #!/bin/sh

-TODO
+# Synopsis
+#    on-webhook repository repopath reponame action branch

+repository=$1
+repopath=$2
+reponame=$3
+action=$4
+branch=$5

-if $1 == 'git@github.com/olliejones/git-webhook-responder' & $2 == 'push' & $3 == '/refs/heads/production' then
+if [ "$repopath" == "joeuser/project" ] &&  [ "$action" == "push" ] && [ "$branch" == "refs/heads/master" ]; then
+    logger "$0 deploying $repository"
+    cd ~/$reponame
-   pm2 deploy program staging
+    pm2 deploy development
 else
-   logger on-webhook "Mismatched parameters $1 $2 $3"
+    logger "$0 mismatch! not deploying $repository"
 fi
 ````